andrewjsmith00/notes/Machine Learning Specialty/Data Preparation/Categorical Encoding.md

-# Categorical Encoding
+Categorical encoding is the process of manipuri going categorical variables when [[Machine Learning Algorithms]] expect numerical values as inputs.
+It is where you change the category values in a dataset into numbers.

-Converting categorical values into numbers using mappings and one-hot techniques
+You can use [[One-hot Encoding]] to transform categories.